 Lots of people prefer on-ear headphones for their blend of comfort and portability.
 Bluetooth wireless on-ear headphones are even more convenient since you don’t have to worry about a cable getting snagged on anything.
 There are lots of decent Bluetooth earbuds out there, but it can be hard to find a satisfactory pair of wireless on-ears.

-We’ve tested 377 headphones and below are our recommendations for the best on-ear Bluetooth headphones to buy in 2019.
+We’ve tested over 370 headphones and below are our recommendations for the best on-ear Bluetooth headphones to buy in 2019.
 If you’re looking for our top picks for other on-ear or Bluetooth headphones, check out our recommendations for the best on-ear headphones and the best Bluetooth headphones.

 These are good-sounding headphones with a fairly well-balanced frequency response that lends itself well to most genres of music.
 Their 21-hour battery life is great and they have an auto-off timer to help prolong the battery life even further.
 They support multi-device pairing, so you can use them with your smartphone and laptop simultaneously, and they can be used passively with the included audio cable as well.

-Although they’re comfortable, they won’t be ideal for travelling or working in a noise-sensitive office since they don’t isolate very well.
+Although they’re comfortable, they won’t be ideal if you have a noisy commute or are working in a noise-sensitive office since they don’t isolate very well.
 They’re also lacking in features compared to other wireless Bose headsets; they don’t support NFC and aren’t compatible with Bose’s mobile app.
 That said, they still provide good value for their price thanks to their comfortable design, great battery life, and good sound.

 If you’re looking for comfortable on-ear headphones but don’t want to spend too much money, check out the Skullcandy Grind.
 They’re not as portable as the Bose SoundLink On-Ear since they don’t fold into a more compact format, but they have a very comfortable design that can be worn for hours without causing discomfort.
-They sound decent, have a 15-hour battery life, and come with multiple cables, one of which has an in-line so you can use them wired as well.
+They sound decent, have a 15-hour battery life, and come with multiple cables for wired use as well.

 These headphones have a bright, balanced sound with deep, powerful bass.
 They’re well-suited for nearly all music genres, from EDM and hip-hop to jazz or classical.
 They have a 17-hour battery life, which is decent, and can be used while they’re charging.